JAlcocerT/JAlcocerT/content/blog/ai-ppts.md

 **Mockup and Prototyping Tools:**

 * **Penpot:**  This is a very strong contender and a direct competitor to Figma.
 It's completely open source (using SVG as its native format), web-based, and designed for collaborative work.
-It's definitely worth checking out.
-Self-hosting is well-documented.

 See their docs: